stanwu/build-linux-kernel/README.md

 ./build-android-kernel.sh
 ```

-or use `git tag` to check all of exist android kernel version
+or use `git tag` to list all of exist android kernel version

 for example
 ```